Rogers polynomials

-In mathematics, the Rogers polynomials, also called Rogers–Askey–Ismail polynomials and continuous q-ultraspherical polynomials, are a family of orthogonal polynomials introduced by Rogers (1892, 1893, 1894) in the course of his work on the Rogers–Ramanujan identities.
-They are q-analogs of ultraspherical polynomials, and are the Macdonald polynomials for the special case of the A_{1} affine root system (Macdonald 2003).
+In mathematics, the Rogers polynomials, also called the Rogers–Askey–Ismail polynomials or continuous q-ultraspherical polynomials, are a family of orthogonal polynomials introduced by Leonard James Rogers in the course of his work on the Rogers–Ramanujan identities.
+They are q-analogs of ultraspherical polynomials, and are the Macdonald polynomials for the special case of the A_{1} affine root system.